nextcloud/all-in-one/community-containers/stalwart/upgrading.md

+> [!NOTE]
+> Unless the starting script tells you, you have no acction to do to update.

 # UPGRADING

 During a major server update, this message will be displayed:

 > Your data is in an old format.
+>
-> echo "Make a backup and see https://github.com/nextcloud/all-in-one/blob/main/community-containers/stalwart/upgrading.md
+> Make a backup and see https://github.com/nextcloud/all-in-one/blob/main/community-containers/stalwart/upgrading.md
+>
 > To avoid any loss of data, Stalwart will not launch.

 If there is no update, delete the `/opt/stalwart-mail/aio.lock` file from the container.
 Beware of data loss.